-Jennifer Chou is a Reproductive Justice Attorney at the ACLU of Northern California.
-Her current work focuses on expanding and protecting access to reproductive health care in the Central Valley.
-She also leads the ACLU-NC’s efforts to ensure implementation of inclusive, medically accurate, and comprehensive sexual health education across the Valley.
+Jennifer Chou is a Staff Attorney for the Gender, Sexuality & Reproductive Justice Program at the ACLU of Northern California.
+Her work focuses on expanding and protecting access to reproductive health care in the Central Valley, as well as securing gender, reproductive, and LGBTQ+ justice for all California students.

 Jennifer approaches her work as a proud child of generational refugees from Burma and China—believing that we need both mutual support and government accountability in order to achieve justice.

 She leads ACLU’s statewide campaign to implement California’s comprehensive sexual health education mandate, the first in the country to require that sexual health education be affirmatively LGBTQ+ inclusive.
 In 2021, Jennifer also helped lead efforts to pass the Menstrual Equity for All Act, ensuring that California students in grades 6-12, community colleges, and CSUs have access to menstrual products at no cost.

 Before joining the ACLU, Jennifer was an If/When/How Reproductive Justice Fellow with the National Asian Pacific American Women's Forum, where she authored a policy agenda about the reproductive health status and needs of Asian American and Pacific Islander women.
 She currently sits on the board of the Women’s Foundation of California, which is dedicated to building and funding community power through a lens of feminism, intersectionality, and abundance.